 Stakeholders who submitted evidence on the draft Regulations to SCoSS have, however, expressed concern that, where the ADP award is higher than the previous CDP award, the effective delay to the start date of the ADP claim might result in a short delay in entitlement or increases in reserved benefits.
 This could include additions to a low-income benefit paid to the parent of the disabled young person, the young person’s own Universal Credit award or a Carer’s Allowance award.

-Scottish Government officials have confirmed to SCoSS that, where the ADP award confers entitlement to a higher addition to the UK benefit than the CDP award, entitlement to the addition will only commence on the first day of entitlement to ADP, the day after the last CDP payment.
+Scottish Government officials have confirmed to SCoSS that, where the ADP award confers entitlement to a higher addition to the UK benefit than the CDP award,3This would typically be because the daily living component of ADP is at a higher rate than the care component of CDP, or because the ADP award includes the daily living component whereas the CDP award only included the mobility component. entitlement to the addition will only commence on the first day of entitlement to ADP, the day after the last CDP payment.
 There would therefore be a short delay in receipt of the addition to the UK benefit than would be the case if entitlement to ADP began on the date of determination.
 Individuals in this position would therefore be slightly disadvantaged by the measures to maintain payment cycles.